 Intramural DOD Organization: A DOD laboratory, DOD military treatment facility, and/or DOD activity embedded within a civilian medical center.
 Intramural Submission: An application submitted by a DOD organization for an intramural investigator working within a DOD laboratory or military treatment facility or in a DOD activity embedded within a civilian medical center.

 The USAMRAA makes awards to eligible organizations, not to individuals.

 II.C.1.b.
 Principal Investigator

-Independent investigators at all levels are eligible to be named by the organization as the PI on the application.
+Independent investigators at or above the level of Assistant Professor (or equivalent) are eligible to be named as the PI on the application.